-CAUTION: See engine owner's manual for proper greasing and maintenance of engine link rod and steering kit.
+See engine owner's manual for proper greasing and maintenance of engine

-YOUR BOAT'S FINISH . . .
+YOUR BOAT'S FINISH...
 MAINTENANCE AND REPAIR

-The gel-coat (color) used on your Ranger Boat is of the highest quality available today.
+The gel-coat (color) used on your Ranger® Boat is of the highest quality available today.
 To keep it looking new and in good condition these tips will prove helpful.